-Wheelon's plan for proceeding, as generally disclosed to McMillan on 26 June and confirmed in detail on 2 July, included full
+Wheelon's plan for proceeding, as generally disclosed to

-Handle Via BYE/~ AN Control System 158 TOP SECRET CIA responsibility for both development and operation of the system.
-McCone was then in the process of proposing to Vance that McMillan be directed to establish FULCRUM as an NRO program and to assign it to CIA for complete management.
-Such, at least, was McMillan's impression, and over the previous seven months he had developed a fine ear for the nuances of CIA proposals.
+McMillan on 26 June and confirmed in detail on 2 July, included full be directed to establish FULCRUM as an NRO program and to assign it to CIA for complete management.
+Such, at least, was McMillan's im pression, and over the previous seven months he had developed a fine ear for the nuances of CIA proposals.